guangyangai/browser_family_extraction/writeup_template.md

 with 2 ngrams
 <421215x152044 sparse matrix of type '<class 'numpy.int64'>'
-	with 7022630 stored elements in Compressed Sparse Row format>
+	with 7022630 stored elements in Compressed Sparse Row format> 2 ngram make sense because by platform itself could be meaningless, but with version number or IP address is meaningful.

 A possible improvement would be to ...